 CPCA engages in regular and strategic communications to inform and educate the media and the public about community health center services, patients, and critical public policy issues affecting community health centers and their patients.
 The media and public relations program is a partnership between CPCA and its members to celebrate community health center achievements and to alert opinion makers and the public about pressing issues and public health concerns affecting health centers and the communities they serve.

 COMMUNICATIONS & SOCIAL MEDIA

 CPCA communicates with its members in a variety of ways, including the Weekly Update e-newsletter, CEO messages, subject-specific updates, and its website.
-CPCA also publishes an e-newsletter (Access) and an Annual Report, which are widely distributed to CPCA members, legislators, key state departments and other partners.
-In addition, CPCA maintains an active presence on both Facebook and Twitter in an effort to engage members and the general public in its organizational priorities and keep them abreast of important issues.
+CPCA also publishes the Access e-newsletter and an Annual Report, which are widely distributed to CPCA members, legislators, key state departments, and other partners.
+In addition, CPCA maintains an active presence on LinkedIn, Facebook, and Twitter in an effort to engage members and the general public in its organizational priorities and keep them abreast of important issues.

 CPCA annually convenes health care professionals from around the state and the nation to explore the changing health care environment, consider pending challenges and opportunities for community health centers and the health care system, and to engage key stakeholders in an ongoing dialogue on the issues surrounding health care access and quality.
 The Annual Conference is heavily attended and consistently yields new strategies and approaches to meeting pressing needs in the upcoming year.